This post may include affiliate links; for details, see our disclosure policy.

-This sourdough starter recipe shows how to make a sourdough starter from scratch.
+This sourdough bread starter recipe shows how to make a sourdough starter from scratch.
 You can make a starter for bread at home out of thin air!

 Are you looking to start baking sourdough bread at home?
 As part of our series How to Make Sourdough Bread: The Simplified Guide, we’re showing you how to make a sourdough starter at home!
 A sourdough starter is essential for making sourdough bread.
 Though you can order one online or find one from a friend, why not make it at home?
 It’s simple and requires very little hands on time.
 Wait for 5 days, and you’ll have grown your own sourdough starter—out of thin air!
 Keep reading for how to make sourdough starter.

 But first, here’s our video on the process: watch Alex show you how to make this sourdough starter recipe!

 What is sourdough starter?

 A sourdough starter, also called levain, is a fermented dough filled with natural, wild yeast and a bacteria called lactobacilli.
 The sourdough starter is what makes sourdough bread rise.
 Instead of using active dry yeast like in other bread recipes, the sourdough starter is used for sourdough bread.
 Along with leavening the bread, the starter also brings that classic sour flavor.

 Interested in the science behind sourdough starter?
 Read more here.

 And that’s right, we said feeding a starter!
 Since this little dude is alive (see above), you’re going to have to feed him or her regularly.
 See our post on How to Feed a Sourdough Starter.
 You may want to give him a name too!
 (Ours is Starty.
 Original, right?)

 Scroll down to get our full recipe for making sourdough starter, below!

 What you need to make your own sourdough starter

-Luckily, you don’t need too many special tools for making this sourdough starter recipe.
+Luckily, you don’t need too many special tools for making this starter recipe.
 (Don’t worry, you’ll need special tools when we get to How to Make Sourdough Bread!)
 Here’s what you need for making sourdough starter at home:

 - A covered jar to store your sourdough starter (any will work: we use this one)